IBMResearch/loopback-ibmresearch-mixin/README.md

-# Generate POST methods for Loopback Models
+# IBM research mixin for Loopback Models

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.